ClementTsang/cargo-action/README.md

 # cargo-action

-A simple GitHub Action to invoke cargo/cross and commands.
+A simple GitHub Action to invoke cargo/cross.
 Inputs and usage inspired by action-rs' [cargo action](https://github.com/actions-rs/cargo), with dtolnay's [rust-toolchain](https://github.com/dtolnay/rust-toolchain) as reference.

 Written for use in personal projects (i.e. [bottom](https://github.com/ClementTsang/bottom)), though feel free to use it on your own.
 Obligatory disclaimer that it may or may not work for your use case though - I'm open to issue reports and PRs however!